tatterdemalion/easy_args/README.md

 John Doe
 ```

-## By injecting keyword arguments to the function scope
+## By injecting keyword arguments to the function scope (As the example above)

 ```
 from easy_args import args_inject